-Drop Policy: If you miss 8 TT/MW/MWF class meetings, you will be dropped from the course.
+Drop Policy: If you miss more than 6 TT/MW class meetings before the drop date, you will be dropped from the course.
 Otherwise, it is your responsibility to drop the course.
 I will excuse absences ONLY with documentation, such as a doctor's note.
-Remember you must still abide by TTAP attendance policy for the purposes of your transfer.